Quezion/scene-map/README.md

 # scene-map
 CLJS Library that renders 3D scenes from Clojure maps using THREE.js

 **Warning:** This is an early alpha version of the library.
 It is not recommended for usage, the API will change, and it's currently a proof of concept.
+Due to dependencies, you will not yet be able to get this project running in your browser, but this will change in the coming weeks.

 # Premise